Janice Berger

 Janice has initiated, planned, organized and presented a variety of personal development programs such as symposiums, seminars, and workshops, for women, parents, couples and a variety of professionals.

 She has also produced and hosted three television programs – a 6-part series for Rogers Cable entitled Keys For Emotional Well Being, a 15-part series on relationships for Vision TV entitled Open Hearts and a 90-minute program for Rogers Cable 404 North – Emotional Fitness.
 Roger’s cable also taped and presented Janice’s women’s breakfast series entitled Women, Wisdom and Well Being.
-She has been a guest on radio and television programs including eight appearances on CBC Radio, and has been widely quoted in The Toronto Star and other publications such as Canadian Living Magazine and Today's Parent.
+She has been a guest on radio and television programs including 9 appearances on CBC Radio, and has been widely quoted in The Toronto Star and other publications such as Canadian Living Magazine and Today's Parent.

 A German Psychologist, Marcel Bamberg, through Sabine Becker brought Emotional Fitness to the attention of a German publisher.
 Janice is grateful to them for the publishing of Emotional Fitness in German in 2012 by Scorpio Verlag.

 Janice has been a mentor for psychotherapists wanting to focus more on helping their clients process their feelings.
-She has also worked with other therapists in her private practice in Newmarket, Ontario providing Deep Emotional Processing Therapy for their clients.

 Janice is now retired as a registered psychotherapist.